 1. How we use your data

-This notice applies to any personal data that we collect about you when we carry out our land referencing exercise.
+This notice applies to any personal data that we collect about you when we carry out our public consultation and land referencing exercise.
 When we collect and use your personal data, we are a controller of it, which means that we are responsible for looking after it.
-However, the information is collected on our behalf by Dalcour Maclaren, an organisation we have contracted to help us.
+However, the information for the land referencing exercise is collected on our behalf by Dalcour Maclaren, an organisation we have contracted to help us.
 Whilst Dalcour Maclaren has a legal responsibility to look after your personal information, we still have overall responsibility.
 We will use your personal data fairly, lawfully and in a transparent manner, and in accordance with the Data Protection Laws.

 2. Data controller